PixllCreations/mini-comp-bot/README.md

 > "dropdown" requires AT LEAST ONE option

 **Input Type:**
-The `inputType` governs the kind of response the user is permitted to send.
-Buttons and Dropdown REQUIRE `options` since the studnets may only select from what you provide.
-Text and Image are open to how the student wants to respond.
+The `inputType` decides the type of response the user is asked to use. `Buttons` and `Dropdown` REQUIRE `options` since the students may only select from what is provided. `Text` and `Image` are open to how the student wants to respond.

 **Correct Answer:**
 If your mini comp has a correct answer, make sure to include the `correctAnswer` key in your competition object.
 This is what the student's asnwers will be compared against.